 The company should be able to help with the planning process, any relevant permits and permissions needed, specialists needed to help if the building process has a particularly ambitious aspect to it or an area needing consultation.

 Then, of course, the build itself should be carried out efficiently and with the minimum amount of hassle.
 Preferably at an affordable price tag, too.

 So, how do you check that a construction company is actually up to the task?
 It is easy to head to Google and search for companies locally, but they are not likely to give unbiased and impartial opinions on their work.
 To get the qualification you need it is vital that you do a little legwork and find the right information about them.

 Naturally, having a professional website and communicative staff is helpful, and this is something to pay some attention to, but finding the best construction company is more complex than that.

-Once you’ve found a couple of construction firms who you think you may wish to work with, it is time to see if other people can vouch for their work.
+Once you’ve found a couple of construction firms with who you think you may wish to work, it is time to see if other people can vouch for their work.
 For a good, reputable company, this should be no problem at all.